emirvmendoza/dkms/README.md

+Work-in-progress

+Motivation: To set up DKMS to auto-compile on kernel update patjak/facetimehd: https://github.com/patjak/facetimehd/wiki/Installation

+The mkdsc and mkdeb functions were deleted in 2021.

+Rest of document is from upstream:

 # Dynamic Kernel Module System (DKMS)

 This intention of this README is to explain how DKMS can be used in conjunction with tarballs which contain a `dkms.conf` file within them.